 (WordPress settings menu)

-Fields like Site Title and Tagline can affect your site’s SEO, search indexing, etc …
+Fields like Site Title and Tagline can affect your site’s SEO, search results, etc …

-The Writing Settings section contains one of the most powerful and often overlooked traffic notification systems available to WordPress site owners …
+The Writing Settings area contains an important and often overlooked built-in traffic notification system …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you have purposely chosen to discourage search engines from indexing your site – see next section, then your site will automatically notify the services entered into the Update Services section
+Unless you have intentionally chosen to prevent search engines from indexing your site, then your site will automatically ping the services entered into the Update Services box

-(You can notify dozens of update services automatically!)
+(You can notify dozens of update services automatically with WordPress!)

 Download A Comprehensive List Of Ping Services For Your WordPress Site!